David Seymour: Regulation

 As Minister for Regulation, Seymour is the sponsor of the proposed Regulatory Standards Bill, saying that its purpose was to "increase transparency in lawmaking."
 He said that the proposed bill would prioritise individual and property rights, enabling business growth and opportunities.
 The Regulatory Standards Bill has been criticised by University of Auckland law Professor Jane Kelsey, who said it would circumscribe scrutiny and prioritised property rights over other considerations including the Treaty of Waitangi, the environment and workplace safety.
 Similarly, researcher Melanie Nelson claimed the bill lacked a "democratic mandate for constitutional changes of this magnitude."
 By contrast, New Zealand Initiative senior research fellow Bryce Wilkinson argued that good quality legislation was needed to protect personal autonomy and property.

 On 13 November, Seymour's Regulatory Standards Bill passed its third reading along party lines; with the National, Act and NZ First parties voting in favour and the Labour, Green and Māori parties opposing the bill.
 During the final debate, Seymour argued that the bill would help identify the costs of new legislation and collective projects on the public.

 Political views and controversies

+Seymour's political views are often considered right-libertarian or right-wing populist.
+Victoria University of Wellington scholar Luke Oldfield has described Seymour's ACT as combining targeting "‘wasteful spending’ and ‘the racial divide’" into a cohesive populist platform, seeking to simultaneously "wind back policies that enhanced the ability of those identifying as Māori to more effectively participate in the decision-making processes of central and local government" and cut public service expenditure.

-Seymour has embraced libertarian social policies since becoming party leader, such as supporting the legalisation of euthanasia, and introducing the End of Life Choice Act 2019.
+Seymour has embraced libertarian social policies during his tenure as ACT Party leader, such as supporting the legalisation of euthanasia, and introducing the End of Life Choice Act 2019.
+Seymour has been associated with majoritarian views in regards to Māori politics and the Treaty of Waitangi, and under his leadership ACT has campaigned particularly to erode initiatives specifically for indigenous rights.
 He has emerged as a vocal opponent of co-governance with Māori, and supports raising the retirement age and enacting tax cuts.
 Seymour has increasingly caused controversy for his outspoken views, which include comparing co-governance with apartheid, opposing Māori vaccination prioritisation, and a joke about sending Guy Fawkes to blow up the Ministry of Pacific Peoples.
+He is also a proponent of Anglophone interests, supporting stricter English-language requirements for prospective immigrants, opposing bilingual road signs and services to teach public servants the Māori language, and voting for the English Language Act 2026.
+Seymour has been described as a majoritarian by Stuff, and one who justifies his views in claiming that protecting the rights of minorities through non-elected institutions (such as the Waitangi Tribunal and Te Puni Kōkiri) is in conflict with the majority of the population.